alpaca wool cruelty.jpeg

 Studies show that working in an abattoir has severe negative health impacts, with psychological trauma, stress and suffering stemming from inflicting pain on animals.

-Ecological destruction and violence against animals should not be a part of any fashion supply chain.
+Ecological destruction, human exploitation and violence against animals should not be a part of any fashion supply chain.

 Want to keep learning?